 Still, you can gain more control than you might think.

-4 ways of better stress management
+Four ways of better stress management

 Effective stress management is about taking charge of your thoughts, emotions, schedule, and the way you deal with problems.

-- Identify the sources of stress in your life - healthy stress management begins with identifying the sources of stress.
+- Identify the sources of stress in your life - healthy stress management begins with identifying the causes of stress.
 What are the entire situation’s troubles you a lot or make you worry?
 These are your sources of stress.

-- Plan in time to avoiding stress - if you feel tension on a traffic jam, try choosing alternative routes even though it takes extra miles to travel.
+- Plan in time to avoiding stress - if you feel the tension on a traffic jam, try choosing alternative routes even though it takes extra miles to travel.
 Take a moment, prioritize your job, and stop unnecessary stress.

 - Accept your inability - certain stress events cannot change, try accepting it.
 Share your feelings with your loved once.
 Learn to forgive people instead of getting angry.

-12 stress relieving techniques
+12 stress-relieving techniques

-- Regular physical activity - Physical activity/exercise produces hormone endorphins in the brain, it acts as natural painkillers, improves the ability to sleep, and reduces stress.
+- Regular physical activity - Physical activity/exercise produces hormone endorphins in the brain; it acts as natural painkillers, improves the ability to sleep, and reduces stress.

 - Meditation - Taking even 10 minutes to sit quietly, such as during work breaks, can help decrease your feelings of stress and anxiety.